The Destruction of Gaza is Creating a New Normal to Shame and Frighten Us All

 Lithium, Batteries and Climate Change

 Jonathan Neale writes: I have spent the last year working on a book called Fight the Fire – Green New Deals and Global Climate Jobs.
 Most of it is about both the politics and the engineering of any possible transition that can avert catastrophic climate breakdown.
 One thing I had to think about long and hard was lithium and car batteries.
+[This article was first published by Climate and Capitalism on 11 Feb 2021.]

 I often hear people say that we can’t cover the world with electric vehicles, because there simply is not enough lithium for batteries.
 In any case, they add, lithium production is toxic, and the only supplies are in the Global South.
 Moreover, so the story goes, there are not enough rare earth metals for wind turbines and all the other hardware we will need for renewable energy.

+People often smile after they say those things, which is hard for me to understand, because it means eight billion people will go to hell.
 So I went and found out about lithium batteries and the uses of rare earth.
 What I found out is that the transition will be possible, but neither the politics nor the engineering is simple.
 This article explains why.
 I start by describing the situation simply, and then add in some of the complexity.
 Continue reading

 Fight the Fire